Angels like You

-"Angels like You" is a song by American singer Miley Cyrus, from her seventh studio album Plastic Hearts, released on November 27, 2020, through RCA Records.
-The song was written by Cyrus, Ali Tamposi, Ilsey Juber with the song's producers Louis Bell and Andrew Watt.
-It was released as the third and final single from the album on March 12, 2021, it was also Cyrus' last single with RCA, ending her contract after 8 years; to sign with Columbia.
+"Angels Like You" is a song by American singer Miley Cyrus, from her seventh studio album Plastic Hearts, released on November 27, 2020, through RCA Records.
+The song was written by Cyrus, Ali Tamposi, and Ryan Tedder with the song's producers Louis Bell and Andrew Watt.
+It was sent to radio as the third and final single from the album in Australia on March 12, 2021, it was also Cyrus' last single with RCA, whom she ended her contract with after 8 years.
+She subsequently signed with Columbia.

-A music video for "Angels like You" was released on March 8, 2021.
+The song received positive reviews from critics.
+Commercially, the song reached number one in the Philippines and the top 10 in Indonesia and Malaysia.
+A music video for "Angels Like You" was released on March 8, 2021.
 It contains footage taken from Cyrus' Super Bowl pre-game performance on February 7, 2021.

 Background

 "Angels like You" was originally released on November 27, 2020, alongside Cyrus' seventh studio album Plastic Hearts.
 A music video for the song was released on March 8, 2021.
 It impacted contemporary hit radio stations in Australia, as the third single from the album, four days later.
 British radio station BBC Radio 1 added "Angels like You" to rotation on March 20, and Sony Music sent it to contemporary hit radio stations in Italy on April 9, 2021.